Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Closing Thoughts

 Are you excited to try this unique and flavorful pineapple guacamole?
 The combination of the sweet, juicy pineapple with creamy, decadent avocado is divine, especially when paired with crisp bell pepper, fresh herbs, and crunchy pepitas.
-Avocado goes beautifully alongside other fruit, especially tropical fruit, because they bring out the best in each other.
 Once you start making guacamole with pineapple, you may never want to go back.

-Bowl of guacamole with pineapple, shown with a whole pineapple on a white background.
+Bowl of guacamole with pineapple, shown with a whole pineapple and Hawaiian flowers.

 Share It!